 Normalization.
-The canonical and compatibility decompositions of any private-use character (for example, U+E000) are equal to the character itself.
-This is normatively defined by the Unicode Standard and cannot be changed by private agreement.
+The canonical and compatibility decompositions of any private-use character are equal to the character itself (for example, U+E000 decomposes to U+E000).
+The Canonical\Combining\Class of private-use characters is defined as 0 (Not\Reordered).
+These values are normatively defined by the Unicode Standard and cannot be changed by private agreement.
 The treatment of all private-use characters for normalization forms NFC, NFD, NFKD, and NFKC is also normatively defined by the Unicode Standard on the basis of these decompositions.
 (See Unicode Standard Annex #15, "Unicode Normalization Forms.")
 No private agreement may change these forms-for example, by changing the standard canonical or compatibility decompositions for private-use characters.
+The implication is that all private-use characters, no matter what private agreements they are subject to, always normalize to themselves and are never reordered in any Unicode normalization form.